yulin0118/MemoryGame/README.md

 ![](https://i.imgur.com/xDDnL3N.gif)

-*Before the user starts the game, he can pick one out of three difficulty levels; the `clock` and `oopsie count` updates accordingly as he clicks `start` which becomes `stop` when game is in session.*
+*Before the user starts the game, he can pick one out of three difficulty levels; the `clock` and `oopsie count` updates accordingly as he clicks `start`, which becomes `stop` when game is in session.*

-*When a button is pressed, a picture of the musical note corresponding the frequency played lights up.*
+*When a button is pressed, a picture of the musical note corresponding the pitch played lights up.*

 ----

 ![](https://i.imgur.com/jQglP9f.gif)

 *As the user makes progress, the game speeds up each turn.
-With every correct sequence guessed, the progress bar updates to reflect current progress.
-The `clock` turns pink when there is 3 seconds left; the game ends when time runs out a specific turn.*
+With every correct sequence guessed, the progress bar updates to reflect current status.
+The `clock` turns pink when there are 3 seconds left; the user loses the game if timer runs out before he completes his guess correctly.*

 ----

 ![](https://i.imgur.com/rTEGWCj.gif)

-*The `oopsie count` turns pink when no more mistakes allowed, game ends once user reaches mistake limit.*
+*The `oopsie count` turns pink when no more mistakes are allowed, game ends once user reaches mistake limit.*

 ----
 ![](https://i.imgur.com/Aw7QhcW.gif)

-*User wins the game after sucessfully guessing the complete pattern.
-Confetti shows up as celebration!*
+*User wins the game after sucessfully guessing the complete pattern. **Confetti** shows up as celebration!*